 Located by the Tuileries gardens and overlooking Place Vendome, it was declared “the most romantic hotel in the world” by Sophia Loren.

-Opened in 1898, this Mayfair institution was the London residence of Cary Grant, Audrey Hepburn and Yul Brynner.
-(Spencer Tracy once famously declared that, upon passing, he'd rather go to Claridge's than heaven.)
+Opened in 1898, this Mayfair institution has been the London residence of Cary Grant, Audrey Hepburn and Yul Brynner.
+(Spencer Tracy once famously declared that, upon passing, he’d rather go to Claridge’s than heaven.)

 The art deco beauty is also the most storied hotel in England: During World War II, it was the haven for countless dignitaries and heads of state.
 In fact, Suite 212 was declared Yugoslavian territory in June 1945 so that Crown Prince Alexander II could be born on his own country’s soil.